Martin Andanar: Partnership with Myanmar

 The Philippine and Myanma governments in January 2019 signed a memorandum of understanding (MOU) to establish stronger mechanisms for information sharing and media cooperation.
 Andanar said both countries can promote culture, arts, education, tourism or "anything that will benefit the two states" through information sharing.

 Public Briefing: #LagingHanda PH

-The Laging Handa is the first comprehensive crisis communications program in the Philippines, spearheaded and conceptualized by Andanar in 2016, that streamlines all government media agencies for information dissemination.
-During the pandemic, the Laging Handa evolved into a robust television, radio, and online program that became the go-to-program for covid related information in the Philippines, in partnership with the Kapisanan ng mga Brodkaster ng Pilipinas (KBP).

 Andanar anchored Public Briefing: #LagingHandaPH, a press briefing for the COVID-19 pandemic in the Philippines produced by PCOO and aired on PTV, RPN/CNN Philippines, IBC, Radyo Pilipinas 1 and other radio and television stations across the Philippines.

 Network Briefing News

 The Network Briefing News was created at the height of the pandemic, bridging local government units nationwide to the national government.
 Through the program, local chief executives are able to report the initiatives they have undertaken in protecting their respective communities against the spread of the COVID-19.
 They are also able to request for additional support to the national government, which are directly responded to by concerned government agencies.

-Aside from discussing matters regarding the COVID-19, it also reached out to communities whoa re affected by natural disasters.

-These also became another platform for youth leaders to showcase their engagements and encourage youth participation in their respective communities.